-This mushroom has many common names like Bunashimeji, white beech, hon-shimeji, etc. This mushroom is rich in calcium, potassium, phosphorus, and iron.
+This mushroom has many common names like Bunashimeji, white beech, hon-shimeji, etc. It is rich in calcium, potassium, phosphorus, and iron.
 Shimeji mushroom health benefits are

 There are no side effects of Shimeji mushrooms except rotting due to storage and cleaning errors.

 Shimeji mushroom health benefits help in managing diabetes, weight & cholesterol.
-Rich in calcium, potassium.
+Rich in calcium, and potassium.
 There are no side effects of this mushroom except handling and storage errors.